Introduction to 30 Day Happiness and positivity Challenge

 Here are some common myths about happiness and what the research actually says:

 Money makes you happy

 This is one of the most common mistakes people make regarding happiness.
 Oftentimes our goals in life center around money and success.
 The truth is that money is important.
 But nowhere near as important as we think it is.
 Once your basic needs are being met, money does not make you any happier.
-In fact A recent study from Perdu University found that earning more then $105,000 actually decreased peoples happiness.
-Similarly the University of the West of England found that an increase of 20 minutes to your commute is as detrimental as a decrease of 19% in your salary.
-And yet most of would be willing to accept a 20 minute longer commute for an increase of even 10% to our salaries \
+In fact, A recent study from Perdu University found that earning more than $105,000 actually decreased people’s happiness.
+Similarly, the University of the West of England found that an increase of 20 minutes to your commute is as detrimental as a decrease of 19% in your salary.
+And yet most of us would be willing to accept a 20-minute longer commute for an increase of even 10% to our salaries.

 Getting married will make you happy